Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: DISCUSSION

-Until now, {\em Spitzer} observations have provided us with a range of hot Jupiter planets that are strongly irradiated by their parent stars, with brightness temperatures between 1000-2000 K. The inferences of thermal inversions from thermal spectra of hot Jupiters result from observing flux excesses in molecular bands where strong absorption is expected \citep{MadhusudhanSeager2010}.
-In principle, detection of a thermal inversion in high S/N observations is possible with just two {\em Warm Spitzer} channels if there is a high difference in fluxes in channels 1 and 2.
-Similar conclusions have been reached based on the flux excesses in certain {\em Spitzer} channels by e.g., \citet{Knutson08, KnutsonEtal2009ApJ-Tres4Inversion, MadhusudhanSeager2010, MachalekEtal2009ApJ-XO2b, O'DonovanEtal2010ApJ-SpitzerTres2} and \citet{CristiansenEtal2010ApJ-HATP7b}.
-Based on the TiO/VO hypothesis described above, \citet{Fortney2008} suggested that depending on the level of irradiation from their parent star, irradiated planets can fall into two categories: the very highly irradiated atmospheres that host thermal inversions and the less irradiated ones that do not.
-However, recent observations have revealed several counter-examples to this hypothesis. \citet{Machalek2008-XO-1b, MachalekEtal2009ApJ-XO2b} present evidence for a temperature inversion in XO-1b, despite low irradiation of the planet (\math{T {\rm eq}} = 1209 K), while \citet{FressinEtal2010ApJ-Tres3} show no thermal inversion, although TrES-3b is a highly irradiated planet (\math{T {\rm eq}} = 1643 K).
+{\em Spitzer} has observed a number of strongly irradiated hot Jupiters with brightness temperatures in the 1000--2000 K range.
+The inferences of thermal inversions from emission photometry result from flux excesses in molecular bands where strong absorption is expected \citep{MadhusudhanSeager2010}.
+In principle, detection of a thermal inversion is possible with just two {\em Warm Spitzer}\/ channels with sufficient S/N if there is a large flux difference between channels 1 and 2 \citep{Knutson08, KnutsonEtal2009ApJ-Tres4Inversion, MadhusudhanSeager2010, MachalekEtal2009ApJ-XO2b, O'DonovanEtal2010ApJ-SpitzerTres2, CristiansenEtal2010ApJ-HATP7b}.
+Based on the TiO/VO hypothesis described above, \citet{Fortney2008} suggested that depending on the level of irradiation from their parent star, irradiated planets can fall into two categories: the very highly irradiated atmospheres that host thermal inversions and the less-irradiated ones that do not.
+However, recent observations have revealed several counterexamples to this hypothesis. \citet{Machalek2008-XO-1b} present evidence for a temperature inversion in XO-1b, despite low irradiation of the planet (\math{T\sb{\rm eq}} = 1209 K), while \citet{FressinEtal2010ApJ-Tres3} show no thermal inversion, although TrES-3b is a highly irradiated planet (\math{T\sb{\rm eq}} = 1643 K).
 Similarly, WASP-12b, one of the most irradiated hot Jupiters known, has also been reported to lack a significant thermal inversion \citep{MadhusudhanEtal2011natWASP12batm}.
-In this paper, we present WASP-14b as an another example that demonstrates that planets studied to date cover a wide range and do not fall distinctively into two categories \citep{Gillon2010-CoRoT-2b}.
-It is possible, that additional parameters (e.g., metallicity or surface gravity) influence the presence or the absence of a temperature inversion.
-However, more observations are needed to explain the lack of the inversion in this planet.
+In this paper, we present WASP-14b as another counterexample.
+It is possible that additional parameters (e.g., metallicity, surface gravity, C/O ratio) influence the presence or the absence of a temperature inversion.
+However, more observations are needed to explain WASP-14b's missing inversion.